 The principal activity of the Holding Company is the granting of credit to customers in Colombia and the investment in securities issued by the Republic of Colombia or by national entities, registered or not in the National Registry of Securities and Issuers - RNVE - in Colombian pesos; and to a lesser extent in the granting of credits also to Colombian residents in foreign currency and investment in securities issued by banking entities abroad, securities issued by foreign companies in the real sector whose shares are registered in one or several internationally recognized stocks exchanges, bonds issued by multilateral credit organizations, foreign governments or public entities.
 These credits and investments are financed mainly by deposits of clients and obligations in Colombia, also in Colombian pesos.
-The performance of the Holding company is measured and reported to its shareholders and the general public in Colombian pesos is the currency that most faithfully represents the economic effects of the transactions, events and underlying conditions of the Holding company and for this reason the consolidated financial statements are presented in Colombian pesos as its functional currency.
+The performance of the Holding company is measured and reported to its shareholders and the general public in Colombian pesos.
+Due to the above, the management of the Holding company considers that the Colombian pesos is the currency that most faithfully represents the economic effects of the transactions, events and underlying conditions of the Holding company and for this reason the consolidated financial statements are presented in Colombian pesos as its functional currency.